Struggling to understand why a church program isn’t working? A church ministry evaluation form can help you identify and fix the issues.

 Not sure where to start evaluating your staff?
 Begin by considering:

 These questions connect staff evaluations to ministry evaluations.
 It's best to do both in tandem.
-That way you can work with staff to improve their performance at the same time as they improve their ministries.
+That way, you can work with staff to improve their performance as they improve their ministries.

 If you're intimidated by the idea of giving your staff challenging feedback, remember that it is a Biblical practice.
 Throughout the New Testament, the apostles challenged one another on their ministry practices.
 Paul even had to call Peter out publicly when his misguided approach to ministry was driving people away from Christ (Galatians 2:11-14)!

 Church surveys are valuable for every church.
-The feedback you get from these church survey questions provide valuable insights.
-Unfortunately, building the church survey questions takes time, which you are short on.
+The feedback you get from these church survey questions provides useful insights.
+Unfortunately, building the church survey questions takes time, which many church leaders don't have enough of.
 That’s why we built Word Document templates for every church survey you could ever use.
-All you need to do is download the 18 printable church survey templates, which won’t cost you a thing!
+All you need to do is download the 18 printable church survey templates, which are available for free.